keshri9/Journal-of-Real-Time-Image-Processing/README.md

-# The-Visual-Computer
+#     Journal-of-Real-Time-Image-Processing
-Parabolic Depth Estimation from Image Blur Using Tenengrad Score in Single RGB
+Depth from Defocus: Tenengrad-Based Blur Analysis and Random Forest Modelling for Monocular Depth Estimation.